rks101/gift/README.md

 iii) Computer Networking A Top-Down Approach 8th edition by Kurose and Rose

+iv) [Zines](https://wizardzines.com/) - awesome drawings by Julia Evans

-iv) Behringer HC 2000BNC Wireless Active Noise-Canceling Headphones with Bluetooth Connectivity -- got this thanks to the talk at AVPTI, Rajkot.
+v) Behringer HC 2000BNC Wireless Active Noise-Canceling Headphones with Bluetooth Connectivity -- got this thanks to the talk at AVPTI, Rajkot.